x13-4zur3/productivity/SECURITY.md

 We follow responsible disclosure guidelines:

-- Vulnerabilities will be publicly disclosed only **after** a fix is released and users have had reasonable time to upgrade.
+- Vulnerabilities will be publicly disclosed only **after** a fix is released and users have had reasonable time to upgrade the application.
-- We prefer coordinated disclosure via github issue submission first.

 ---